 Don’t Turn Your Dream into a Nightmare

-After sitting anxiously by the television to see the winning numbers, I bet you want to call your job, tell your boss what you really think and quit.
+After sitting anxiously by the television to see the winning numbers, I bet you want to call your job, tell your boss what you think and quit.
 You may even want to tell your family members and celebrate.
-I know it’s probably going to be really hard to keep the great news to yourself, but you really should.
-There are some things that you really need to consider before you start going crazy with your winnings—especially if you want your cash to last!
+I know it’s probably going to be hard to keep the great news to yourself, but you really should.
+There are some things that you need to consider before you start going crazy with your winnings—especially if you want your cash to last!
 With some smart thinking and planning, your winnings could set you and your family up for a very comfortable future.

 If your state allows you to stay anonymous, DO IT.
 When people learn that you’ve won the lottery and you’ve got a huge sum of money coming to you, you never know what kind of people will be banging on your door for handouts.